MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 * [https://github.com/MicrosoftDocs/dynamics365smb-docs-pr.nl-be](https://github.com/MicrosoftDocs/dynamics365smb-docs-pr.nl-be)

 > [!TIP]
 > The [HtmlFromRepoGenerator](../help/custom-help-toolkit-HtmlFromRepoGenerator.md) tool generates HTML files for you that you can choose to customize before you deploy them to the relevant website.
 Starting with 2021 release wave 1, the tool can get content based on the release-specific packages in GitHub.
-For more information, see [Custom Help Toolkit](../help/custom-help-toolkit.md) and [Extend, Customize, and Collaborate on the Help](../help/contributor-guide.md).
+For more information, see [Custom Help Toolkit](../help/custom-help-toolkit.md) and [Extend and Collaborate on the Help](../help/contributor-guide.md).

 Alternatively, use any tool or script that you prefer.
 If you want to create your own tooling and processes around [DocFx](https://dotnet.github.io/docfx/), you can see examples in the [Build HTML files](../help/contributor-guide.md#build-html-files) section of the contributor guide.